 Spiritual directors are blessed to be called to journey with others in their walk with God and to bear witness to the graces and unfoldings of God along their path.
 It is also a tremendous responsibility.
 Spiritual direction supervision provides a safe, compassionate, contemplative space for directors to reflect on a particular area of growth or to celebrate a joy that arose in a direction session.
 It is not "supervisory" in the sense that critiques, criticisms and evaluations are not performed.
 It is an opportunity for the director to be invited by God to face a "growing edge" in their own spiritual journey for the benefit of the "absent other", the directee.

 Various on-site retreats are offered throughout the year.
 Please check our Retreats page to see upcoming offerings.
 We also provide retreat facilitation for groups needing a retreat leader.
+We work with the group leader(s) to best meet the needs of those who will be attending.
 Past retreats have included Advent and Lenten day retreats and series, Ignatian retreats, Labyrinth walks, practicing the Sacrament of the Present Moment, etc.